Introducing Windows Azure

 The rest of this article walks through the technologies shown in the figure, describing what each one offers and when you might use it.

 One of the most basic things a cloud platform does is execute applications.
-Windows Azure provides three options for doing this, as Figure 2 shows.
+Windows Azure provides four options for doing this: Virtual Machines, Cloud Services, Web Sites, and Mobile Services.
+Each of the Windows Azure execution models has its own role to play.

 The ability to create a virtual machine on demand, whether from a standard image or from one you supply, can be very useful.
-Add the ability to pay for this VM by the hour, and it's even more useful.
+Add the ability to pay for this VM by the minute and only while it's running, and it's even more useful.
 This approach, commonly known as Infrastructure as a Service (IaaS), is what Windows Azure Virtual Machines provides.

 To create a VM, you specify which VHD to use and the VM's size.
-You then pay for each hour the VM is running.
-As Figure 2 shows, Windows Azure Virtual Machines offers a gallery of standard VHDs.
+You then pay for the time that the VM is running.
+Windows Azure Virtual Machines offers a gallery of stock VHDs.
 These include Microsoft-provided options, such as Windows Server 2008 R2, Windows Server 2012, and Windows Server 2008 R2 with SQL Server, along with Linux images provided by Microsoft partners.
-You're free to upload and create VMs from your own VHDs as well.
+You're free to create VMs from your own VHDs and add them to the gallery as well.

 Wherever the image comes from, you can persistently store any changes made while a VM is running.
 The next time you create a VM from that VHD, things pick up where you left off.
 It's also possible to copy the changed VHD out of Windows Azure, then run it locally.